 3. Intentional Eating: It’s time to prioritize taking a moment to think about how we are fuelling our bodies.
 This is intentional eating, rather than eating for convenience or speed.
 Meals don’t need to be drastically different from what you like to eat, or even fancy, but try to consider what you’re about to eat.
 When you can, try to make food from scratch – if meal prep involves opening a bunch of packages, this is a clue that it’s overly processed.
 Try simpler, cleaner and more wholesome food – made from scratch (the ‘baking your own bread’ trend is fun with or without the kids and it’s great for all of your senses).
 You’ll feel better mentally and physically.

 4. Self Care: The self-care movement is one I can wholeheartedly endorse.
 We shouldn’t feel guilty about taking the time to care for and even pamper ourselves.
 Why do we feel like there are more important things to be doing or spending money on?
-Our physical and mental health depend on taking the time – so book that massage.
-Try a hot stone restorative yoga class.
-Take a long bubble bath with plenty of candles and bath salts.
+Our physical and mental health depends on taking the time – so take a long bubble bath with plenty of candles and bath salts.
 Moisturize your whole body, and try a face and hair mask.
+Read a book in bed.
 Whatever it is that you find reenergizes you, do it.
 You deserve it.

 6. Create: Something magical happens when we give our creativity time to flourish.
 We don’t need to be skilled to try our hand at any number of artistic endeavours.
 Take some photos, print and frame them.
 Try drawing, painting or lettering.
 Write a poem, story, blog, or journal entry.
 Knit, crochet or sew.
 Make paper.
 Try silk-screening a funky design onto a t-shirt.